Vladimir Akoyev, Ph.D., Vice President Analytical Development

 Seymour Fein, M.D., Chief Medical Officer

 Dr. Fein began his career at Hoffmann-La Roche Ltd. as a senior research physician and was responsible for a clinical development program that led to U.S. Food and Drug Administration (FDA) approval of recombinant interferon-alpha for cancer treatment.
 Dr. Fein was also the medical director of Bayer Healthcare Pharmaceuticals (U.S.) where he was responsible for therapeutic areas including gastroenterology, oncology, and cardiology.
 He later served as medical director for Rorer Group (now part of Sanofi) and Ohmeda (now part of Baxter).
 Dr. Fein founded and has been managing partner of a clinical and regulatory consulting organization and has worked closely with the Division of Gastroenterology and Inborn Errors Products at the FDA.
 He has participated in the development of and FDA approval of numerous drug products in many therapeutic areas.
 Dr. Fein has successfully overseen entrepreneurial drug development leading to the FDA approval of two orphan drug products in the field of gastroenterology.

-Derek Schneweis, Ph.D., Vice President Upstream Product Development to the Management Team.
+L. Mark Lagrimini, Ph.D., Vice President for Upstream Product Development